corda/corda-settler/README.md

 ## TODO

+* Need to re-implement this with the human computer interaction API when it is available as currently, parties auto accept any change to obligations, instead, we want to give them the opportunity to assent to a change, provide a counter-change or just reject the change entirely.
+* The Settlement method contains a `Class<T>` which is the flow that is run for off ledger settlement.
+Clearly, there are some security implications here.
+Currently `T` is restricted to sub-classes of `MakeOffLedgerPayment` but we should add a white-list of accepted off ledger payment flows as well.
+* The Ripple secret should not be stored in plaintext and in a config file.
+  Define some flows for adding and getting this config information.
 * Define a settlement Oracle interface/abstract class and move reusable parts of the `XrpOracleService` to the abstract class.
 * Add the option to use a mock Fx Oracle that just provides a single